Yakov-Bader/onlineAuctionAPI/README.md

 **POST** [https://onlineauctionapi.herokuapp.com/sales](https://onlineauctionapi.herokuapp.com/sales)
 describe: this is for a admin to post a new sale
 required parameters: admin, password, image, details, price, name;
-response: `{"status": "ok", "message": "you have crated a new sale"}`
+response: `{"status": "success", "message": "you have crated a new sale"}`
 response: `{"status": "error", "message": "you are missing some details or i don't recognize you"}`
 response: `{"status": "error", "message": "you already have a sale with this name"}`
 ## Bid
 **POST** [https://onlineauctionapi.herokuapp.com/bid](https://onlineauctionapi.herokuapp.com/bid)
 describe: this is for to bid on a sale
 required parameters: email, password, saleid, price;
-response: `{"status": "ok", "message": "you have updated the sale"}`
+response: `{"status": "success", "message": "you have updated the sale"}`
 response: `{"status": "error", "message": "you need to bid higher"}`
 response: `{"status": "error", "message": "I don't recognize you"}`
 ## Like
 **POST** [https://onlineauctionapi.herokuapp.com/like](https://onlineauctionapi.herokuapp.com/like)
 describe: when someone likes or unlikes a sale, it will appear or disappear from the liked list required email, password, id, like (0 for remove like or 1 for like);
-response: `{"status": "ok", "message": "your remove like was successful"}`
+response: `{"status": "success", "message": "your remove like was successful"}`
-response: `{"status": "ok", "message": "your like was successful"}`
+response: `{"status": "success", "message": "your like was successful"}`
 response: `{"status": "error", "message": "I don't recognize you"}`
 response: `{"status": "error", "message": "you are missing some details"}`